DanielY1783/te_ml/bin/README.md

 **2018_07_23_random_sets**
 Add random sets length matched to herv-enhancer overlap and enhancers to the original random set that was length matched to hervs.
 Files for counting 6-mers.

+**2018_07_26_random_sets_pca**
+Principal component analysis kmer counts in hervs, chromhmm enhancers, herv-enhancer overlap, and three random sets each length matched to one of those groups.

 # Travis Tested Modules
 The following modules contain components with Travis tests and can be safely reused.